-The Pieps DSP (original) was discontinued in 11/2013.
+The Pieps DSP (original) was released in 2003 and discontinued in 11/2013.
 It was replaced by the Pieps DSP Pro.

 The Pieps DSP was replaced by the Pieps DSP Pro in October 2013 after Pieps was acquired by Black Diamond Equipment.
 Black Diamond also lowered the price by $75.
 (This "original" DSP was available in a package with a shovel and probe until the inventory ran out.)